poetaster/SFOS-Patches/README.md

  - ImageWallpaper.qml.4.0.1.48.patch - Enable animated gifs on the background / Ambience.
 Take care to use highly optimized gifs or performance will suffer.
- - ImageViewer.qml.4.0.1.48.patch - Make use of modified ZoomableImage to enable gifs (tap gif to start playing) in gallery
+ - ImageViewer.qml.4.0.1.48.patch - Make use of modified ZoomableImage to enable gifs (tap gif to start playing) in gallery.
- - ZoomableImage.qml.4.0.1.48.patch - Modified ZoomableImage to enable animated gifs in Gallery and other places ZoomableImage is used
+ - ZoomableImage.qml.4.0.1.48.patch - Modified ZoomableImage to enable animated gifs in Gallery and other places ZoomableImage is used.
+Needed in conjunction with ImageWallpaper.qml.4.0.1.48.patch patch.